Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="accessresources"></a>
 ### Accessing Resources in the Deployment

+<a name="logsandservices"></a>
+#### Check Logs and Services Status

-After a deployment successfully completes, you can check the logs and services status by accessing the various VM instances from the jumpvm.
+Check the logs and services status by accessing the various VM instances from the jumpvm, as follows: (content under development: What are the correct steps for  checking logs and services status post deployment?
+Leaving these instructions for now.
+PD)

 1. Obtain the Public IP Address of the jumpvm from the jumpvm’s details: